BT744/Global-Coffee-Analysis/README.md

 1. Open Python Jupiter Notebook
 2. Download the coffee_shop_sales.csv file and ensure it is placed under the same folder as the Global Coffee Analysis.py folder.
-3. Run the Python script:
+3. Run the Python script

-3. Execute analysis queries
+4. Execute analysis queries